 Reason 5: Testing Your Data Recovery Strategy Is Critical

-The experts at OwnBackup recommend clients test their data recovery strategy monthly to find out how long it will actually take to restore impacted data.
+The experts at OwnBackup recommend clients test their data recovery strategy regularly to find out how long it will actually take to restore impacted data.

 Reason 6: Save Money and Resources for Other Initiatives